 Paint, stain, replace, or reface?
 We’d be happy to give you a free estimate on the cost of painting your kitchen cabinets, which you can then compare to staining, refacing, and replacing.

 For more information about cabinet painting, when not to paint your cabinets, or why hiring an experienced cabinet painter can offer benefits, please call (303) 222-0110, or e-mail firstname.lastname@example.org.

-Please make note: The updating comparisons above also apply to bathroom cabinets and other types of built-in cabinetry.
-We’re an independent painting contractor, locally-owned and operated, and we offer cabinet painting services throughout the Denver metro area.
+Note: The updating comparisons above also apply to bathroom cabinets and other types of built-in cabinetry.
+We’re an independent painting contractor, locally-owned and operated and we offer cabinet painting services throughout the Denver metro area.